saudm3012/SYSC3303_G11_W24/SYSC3303_G11_W24/README.md

 14. Select Main.java in the project directory, and click on the green play button in the top right corner
 15. The project should run, and output should appear in the output console below

+### Running system - intructions for Iteration 4

 Project has been developed and tested using IntelliJ
-- Download project and run the Main() class, actions that take place to show data transfer are displayed on console
+- Download project and run the main() class, actions that take place to initaite a Fault during normal operation.
+- or run scheduler main(), then elevatorsubsystem main() then floorsubsystem Main()

 For testing Junit must be installed
 - To run tests run test files above

-### Breakdown of Responsibilities for Iteration 3
+### Breakdown of Responsibilities for Iteration 4
 * Floor (all files) - Zakariya/Mohammad/Jatin
 * InputReader - Jatin/Mohammad
 * Elevator (all files) - Zakariya